 - Reproducing the conditions on supported devices to make sure that the device (Hard disk drive) is supported by the operating system

 Though the above conditions on Microsoft support look like one-off cases, in most cases, if you are using branded companies like Seagate, etc., you should be able to run the 4K sector hard drives in Windows 10 and Windows 8 without any problems.
-Since Microsoft is not guaranteeing resolution on unsupported devices, it would be better to check the costs of getting support and go with the one that costs least.
+Since Microsoft is not guaranteeing resolution on unsupported devices, it would be better to check the costs of getting support and go with the one that costs the least.
 That is, if a local tech expert claims he or she can resolve the issue and charges less than what Microsoft would, it would be better for you to go with the local technician.
 But be aware that local technicians are not as transparent as Microsoft would be – on troubleshooting issues.

 In short, if you are running Windows 10 or Windows 8, and you bought a reputed branded 4K hard disk drive, you can use it without any problems.
 You can even use the 4K disk as your primary boot disk as both Windows 10 and Windows 8.1/8 support booting from the 4K hard disk drive.
 For Windows 7, the operating system will create logical chunks of 512 bytes, and you will still be able to use the 4K sector hard drives in Windows.
 One word though before I end, not all

-You will also need to take into consideration the fact that, currently, not all system imaging software are prepared to handle 4K hard disk drives as yet.
+You will also need to take into consideration the fact that, currently, not all system imaging applications are prepared to handle 4K hard disk drives as yet.
 So before buying one, check to see if your system imaging software is ready, or buy one that supports 4K sector disks.

 Read next: Computer memory sizes explained – Bits, Bytes, Kilobytes Gigabytes, Terabytes, Petabytes, Exabytes.